Thoughts and Encouragements for Wounded Helpers

 I see many leaders speak from the Parent position and treating their

 subordinates in the Child position.
+Next they are surprised that their

-They are surprised that these 'children' react and behave as they were
+‘children’ react and behave as they were treated: as children

-treated: as children with little initiative of their own, with childish
+with little initiative of their own, with childish emotions and with the

-emotions and with the resistance of a toddler or teenager in the 'no'-phase.
+resistance of a toddler or teenager in the ‘no’-phase.
+Much

-leaders, might be circumvented so easily.
+might be circumvented so easily. |

 Finally I still want to add one critical note to the distinction between three parts, three subsets of emotions, thoughts, memories and motives in our lives.
 This note has to do with the modernistic character of the TA-theory and with what I already said above about making distinctions.
 All too easily certain emotions, thoughts or motives are labeled as belonging to our inner 'Child' and not to an 'Adult' way of being, while Biblically seen they do belong to the mature or adult position.
 As an example, I think here of spontaneity and wonder.
 In our modernistic western society we have misjudged the value of these and we have forgotten or never learned these skills, while they actually are an essential part of mature adult life.
 When we can wonder from hour to hour about what God does in our life and in our direct surroundings, what He has done there and will still do there, then that adds so much happiness to our life!
 The same is true when we can react spontaneously to what He brings to our attention!